Monadic reconstruction of unitary Drinfeld centers and Factorization Homology: Unitary modules for C -algebra objects

 \begin{lemma} Given $V \in \Vect(\cC)$, there is a canonical left action of $\cL_V^l$ on $V$.
 If $H \in \Hilb(\cC)$, there is a canonical left action of $\bB^l_H$ on $\For(H)$. \end{lemma} \begin{proof} The proof of the first claim is identitical to the proof of the second.
 We only explain the latter.

-For simplicity, we shall ommit the notation $\For$ for the forgetful functor $\Hilb(\cC) \to \Vect(\cC)$.
+For simplicity, we shall ommit the notation for the forgetful functor $\For: \Hilb(\cC) \to \Vect(\cC)$.
 There is a canonical linear map

 Indeed, writing $\bB^l_H(a_1) \odot H(a_2) = \Hilb(\cC)(a_1 \otimes H,H) \odot \Hilb(\cC)(a_2,H)$ and $H(a_1 \otimes a_2) = \Hilb(\cC)(a_1 \otimes a_2, H)$, the above map is given by

 Consider the composition